yuqinxue/shi-ji-framework/README.md

 📜 **Academic Sovereignty**
 - Preprint: Pending submission/linkage with PSSXiv (Awaiting confirmation from `yuyin@ruc.edu.cn`).
-- Philosophy: "Do not seek fame, do not worry about food and clothing."
-This is a pure scholarly exploration.
+- Philosophy:This is a pure scholarly exploration.

 ---
 *Created by: Yuqinxue*